-C27 A water management plan that provides for the proper and effective management of the actual and potential environmental impacts resulting from the mining activity and to ensure compliance with the conditions of this environmental authority must be implemented and maintained.

-- C28 The water management plan must be developed in accordance with the most recent edition of the administering authority's guideline Preparation of Water Management Plans for Mining Activities and must include at least the following components: - (a) contaminant source study; - (b) site water balance and model; - (c) water management system; - (d) saline drainage prevention and management measures; - (e) acid rock drainage prevention and management measures; - (f) emergency and contingency planning; and - (g) monitoring and review. - The holder of this environmental authority must undertake a review of the water management plan before 1 November each year to ensure that proper and effective measures, practices or procedures are in place so that the mine is operated in accordance with the conditions of this environmental authority and that environmental harm is prevented or minimised.
+- C26 A water management plan that provides for the proper and effective management of the actual and potential environmental impacts resulting from the mining activity and to ensure compliance with the conditions of this environmental authority must be implemented and maintained. - C27 The water management plan must be developed by an appropriately qualified person and must include at least the following components: - (a) contaminant source study; - (b) site water balance and model: - (c) water management system; - (d) saline drainage prevention and management measures; - (e) acid rock drainage prevention and management measures; - (f) emergency and contingency planning; and - (g) monitoring and review. - The holder of this environmental authority must undertake a review of the water management plan before 1 November each year to ensure that proper and effective measures, practices or procedures are in place so that the mine is operated in accordance with the conditions of this environmental authority and that environmental harm is prevented or minimised.